COVID-19 Pandemic: Changes to testing procedure Q&A

 A two-metre distance must be maintained at all times between the athlete, the DCP and any third parties.
 Where absolutely necessary, this may be temporarily relaxed to one metre (no less) but only for a short period of time (England & Northern Ireland only).
 This will be in effect throughout the entire testing process going forward.
 The only exception to this, will be for the collection of blood samples where social distancing will be breached for as short as time as possible to enable the effective collection of blood samples.
 Doping Control facilities will need to accommodate social distancing requirements, including for urine sample provision.

 Direct contact (excluding for the collection of blood samples) is not allowed between DCP, athletes and any third parties.
-When collecting blood samples, because social distancing will need to be breached, BCOs will be wearing additional PPE (head visors) as extra protection.
+When collecting blood samples, because social distancing will need to be breached, BCOs will be wearing additional PPE (head visors and aprons) as extra protection.

-DCP will be required to wear personal protective equipment (PPE), which will involve them wearing gloves, face masks, head visors (for blood testing and testing at an athlete’s home) and aprons during testing.
-Athletes, and anyone attending the test with the athlete, will be strongly encouraged to wear PPE (gloves and face masks only), which will be provided by the DCP.
+DCP will be required to wear personal protective equipment (PPE), which will involve them wearing face masks and gloves.
+Head visors and aprons will be worn by the BCO for blood testing.
+Head visors will also be worn by the DCP when testing at an athlete’s home.
+Athletes, and anyone attending the test with the athlete, will be strongly encouraged to wear PPE (face masks and gloves only), which will be provided by the DCP.
 However, they can choose to wear their own face mask if preferred, but gloves will be issued by the DCP.

 DCP and athletes are encouraged to regularly to wash their hands for 40-60 seconds, as advised by the World Health Organisation (WHO), throughout the testing process.